Football in France: National teams

 The France national football team represents France in international football.
 France was one of the four European teams that participated at the inaugural World Cup in 1930 and are one of eight national teams to have won the competition, which they did in 1998 when they hosted the Cup, defeating Brazil 3–0 in the final.
 They won their second world title 20 years later, after defeating Croatia 4–2 in the final of the 2018 edition in Russia.
 France also won two European Championships in 1984 and 2000, and hosted the tournament on three occasions, including their victorious 1984 campaign.
 Following France's 2001 Confederations Cup victory, they became the first national team to win the three most important men's titles organised by FIFA: the FIFA World Cup, the FIFA Confederations Cup, and the Olympic Tournament.
 This would be followed with Argentina and Brazil's victories at the Summer Olympics in 2004 and 2016.
 France additionally went on to win a UEFA Nations League title in 2021.

 The France women's national football team represents the country in international women's football.
-The France women's national team initially struggled on the international stage failing to qualify for three of the first FIFA Women's World Cups and the six straight UEFA European Championships before reaching the quarter-finals in the 1997 edition of the competition.
+France initially struggled on the international stage failing to qualify for three of the first FIFA Women's World Cups and the six straight UEFA European Championships before reaching the quarter-finals in the 1997 edition of the competition.
 However, since the beginning of the new millennium, France have become a mid-tier national team and one of the most consistent in Europe, having qualified for their first-ever FIFA Women's World Cup in 2003 and reaching the quarter-finals in the last three consecutive European Championships.
 They also hosted the 2019 Women's World Cup, reaching the quarter-finals.

 The France national youth football teams consists of age-specific national teams beginning with the France national under-16 football team and ending with the France national under-21 football team.
 Since the coaching tenure of Aimé Jacquet, there is an unwritten rule among senior national team coaches that players called up to the national team must have had prior international experience with the under-21 team.